cybergeek1943/VisiCopy/docs/project proposal.md

 > **Software Tools**: PyCharm, GitHub, VS Code, Obsidian, Draw.io, Lunacy, Qt RCC, and Qt Linguist, along with lupdate & lrelease.
 >
 > **Assets**: I created many assets (such as icons) from scratch.
 I also use some of the smaller icons provided by QFluentWidgets.
 I then use Qt's RCC to convert icons and all other resources to Python byte strings.
 For language translation, I use Qt Linguist and Google Translate.

->
+#### Architecture
-> **Architecture**: All the code is primarily Object-Oriented.
-The project is separated into three sections (directories): `core`, `main`, and `ui_lib`.
+All the code is primarily Object-Oriented.
+The project is separated into several sections (directories), including: `core`, `main`, and `ui_lib`.
 The `core` contains most of the backend code for things such as instantiating processes, managing threads, and storing user data.
 The `ui_lib` provides some of the custom widgets used in VisiCopy. `main` is where the main UI is defined and also contains the `main.py` file (which is the entry point to the program).

+**Below is a diagram (in progress) of the structure of our project:**

 #### App Type & Option (BYOP)